charles-typ/mind_ae_gam/README.md

 $RESULT_FILE = the result collection

-One thing to note is that $WORKSET_SIZE can be arbitrary large as long as the memory server has enough memory (default 20GB), as we don't use the redundant memory anyway.
+One thing to note is that $WORKSET_SIZE can be arbitrary large as long as the memory server has enough memory (default 10GB, modify it [here](https://github.com/charles-typ/mind_ae_gam/blob/132aec5fc4cd035670dcc749b4e9ea51c3597cb5/test/gam_profile_test.cc#L551), as we don't use the redundant memory anyway.

 Just keep in mind that local cache size should always be $WORKSET_SIZE X $LOCAL_CACHE_RATIO